Countly/countly-sdk-documentation/ios/next.md

   <span style="font-weight: 400;">You can use the <code>changeDeviceIDWithMerge:</code> or <code>changeDeviceIDWithoutMerge:</code></span><span style="font-weight: 400;">&nbsp;method to change the device ID on runtime </span><strong>after you start Countly</strong><span style="font-weight: 400;">.
 You can either allow the device to be counted as a new device or merge existing data on the server.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">With this method <code>changeDeviceIDWithMerge:</code> the old device ID on the server will be replaced with the new one, and data associated with the old device ID will be merged automatically.<br>and with <code>changeDeviceIDWithoutMerge:</code> a new device ID created on the server.</span>
+  <span style="font-weight: 400;">With this method <code>changeDeviceIDWithMerge:</code> the old device ID on the server will be replaced with the new one, and data associated with the old device ID will be merged automatically.<br>With <code>changeDeviceIDWithoutMerge:</code> a new device ID created on the server.</span>
 </p>
 <div class="tabs">
   <div class="tabs-menu">